To Disrupt, Or Not to Disrupt

 There is a local organization called the Institute for the Future here in Palo Alto, and they have one of these units.
 They find it a handy tool and an interesting technology, not only for use in telepresence but also to measure reactions to this kind of technology.
 I’ve seen them use it to “beam in” remote presenters and others who can’t be there for a presentation.
 After you get over the initial short shock, you completely get it, and it’s like the person is really standing right there.

 A while back, as an experiment, one of their researchers and someone driving the Beam Pro drove/walked around the corner to a local pub just around the corner of their offices.
-The moment they came in the door they were, apparently rudely rebuffed and told to leave.
+The moment they came in the door, they were, apparently, rudely rebuffed and told to leave.

 I can’t imagine what was so scary about a woman and her telepresence robot.
-But apparently, the clientele was quite agitated, and they asked her and her remote companion to leave.
+But apparently, the clientele was quite agitated and asked her and her remote companion to leave.
 And this is in the heart of Silicon Valley, where we literally have a shop staffed only by Beam robots.
 When I thought about this, I realized that the future is very upsetting to some.

 However, that only makes me think that we are on the mark.
-If the futures we are weaving, the innovations we are creating aren’t upsetting someone, then are we really doing our jobs?
+If the futures we are weaving and the innovations we are creating aren’t upsetting someone, then are we really doing our jobs?
 Are we really pushing the envelope?
 Are we staying in that safe little box when we innovate, or are we making people uncomfortable?
 Are we upsetting them?
 We should aim to disrupt.